fmalina/revisions-blocl/activism/collapse.md

 double those of seawater.

 “Whenever you have a source of water and more than two people using it, there will be a problem.
 But why fight about water?
-Fighting won’t make more water!”
+Fighting won't make more water!”

 “Whenever you have a source of water and more than two people using it, there will be a problem.
 But why fight about water?
-Fighting won’t make more water!”
+Fighting won't make more water!”

 The most visible effect of global warming in Montana, and perhaps anywhere in the world, is in Glacier National Park.
 In the late 1800s, it contained over 150